aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

         ...
     }

-IsEnabledAsync and other methods have also sync versions.
+The IsEnabledAsync and other methods also have sync versions.

-Surely, IsEnabled method should be used for **boolean type features**.
-Otherwise, you may get exceptions.
+The IsEnabled method should be used for **boolean type features**, otherwise you may get exceptions.

-If you just want to check a feature and throw exception as shown in the example, you can just use **CheckEnabled** method.
+If you just want to check a feature and throw an exception as shown in the example, you can just use the **CheckEnabled** method.

 ##### GetValue

-Used to get current value of a feature for value type features.
+Used to get the current value of a feature for value-type features.
 Example:

     var createdTaskCountInThisMonth = GetCreatedTaskCountInThisMonth();
     if (createdTaskCountInThisMonth >= FeatureChecker.GetValue("MaxTaskCreationLimitPerMonth").To<int>())